-Get prepared, feel empowered.
+Get prepared, build community.

 You know that birth is big, and you want to be prepared for a great experience — as natural as possible.
 We've got you!
 Our natural birth class is fun, interactive and evidence-based.